cognitedata/toolkit/cognite_toolkit/cognite_modules/examples/cdf_data_pipeline_files_valhall/README.md

 1. auth:
    - Name: `gp_files_oid_extractor`
      - Content: Authorization group used by the extractor writing data to CDF RAW, files, pipeline and update of extraction pipeline run
    - Name: `gp_files_oid_processing`
-     - Content: Authorization group used for processing the files, running transformation, function with contextualization and updating files
+     - Content: Authorization group used for processing the files, running transformation, function (contextualization) and updating files
    - Name: `gp_files_oid_read`
      - Content: Authorization group used by the users reading files and annotations